The Witten equation and its virtual fundamental cycle: Compactness

 \begin{proof} This is a special case of the Witten lemma we proved in section \ref{sec:witten}. \end{proof}

-By the above lemma, we only need to consider the soliton equation related to Ramond marked points.
-Set $p$ as a Ramond marked point.
-Due to the proof of Lemma \ref{inte-1}, we have
+By the above lemma, we only need to consider the soliton equation related to broad marked points.
+Set $p$ as a broad marked point.
+Due to the proof of Lemma \ref{inte-1}, we have the following lemma.

 \begin{lm} Let $(\bu_{\kappa^+,\kappa^-},\gamma)$ be a soliton; then we have

 \end{lm}

 \begin{crl} There is no soliton solution connecting $\kappa^-$ and $\kappa^+$, if $\mbox{Im}(W_\gamma+W_{0,\gamma})(\kappa^-)\neq \mbox{Im}(W_\gamma+W_{0,\gamma})(\kappa^+)$, and only the trivial solution if $\kappa^-=\kappa^+$. \end{crl}